OpenNebula/website/content/product/cluster_configuration/san_storage/netapp.md

   - Image datastore: `one_<datastore_id>_<image_id>` (volume), `one_<datastore_id>_<image_id>_lun` (LUN)
   - System datastore: `one_<vm_id>_disk_<disk_id>` (volume), `one_<datastore_id>_<vm_id>_disk_<disk_id>_lun` (LUN)
 - **Operations:**
-  - Non‐persistent: FlexClone, then split
+  - Non‐persistent: FlexClone, optionally split when `NETAPP_STANDALONE="YES"`
   - Persistent: Rename

 Symbolic links from the System datastore will be created for each Virtual Machine on its Host once the LUNs have been mapped.